 What have we learned?

 The most highly developed group of animals are mammals.
 Representatives of this class can be found everywhere.
-They received a leading position due to a number of their physiological and external features.
-Their main features are feeding offspring with milk, as well as warm-bloodedness.
+They gained a leading position due to a number of their physiological and external features.
+Their main characteristics are feeding their offspring with milk, as well as being warm-blooded.

 Average rating: 4.5.
 Total ratings received: 396.

-AT primary school you need to create different presentations that are designed to develop children.
-One of the topics of such a presentation is about what animals are mammals.
-Consider the main representatives.
+IN primary school you need to create different presentations that are designed to develop children.
+One of the topics of such a presentation is about which animals belong to mammals.
+Let's look at the main representatives.

-Presentation on the theme of mammals for children
+Presentation on the topic of mammals for children

-Bats and bears, monkeys and moles, kangaroos and whales - all these animals belong to the group of mammals, man is also a mammal, as well as most domestic and farm animals - cats, dogs, cows, sheep, goats, etc. In total, there are about 4,500 species of mammals on our planet.
+Bats and bears, monkeys and moles, kangaroos and whales - all these animals belong to the group of mammals, humans are also mammals, as are most domestic and farm animals - cats, dogs, cows, sheep, goats, etc. There are about 4,500 species of mammals on our planet.

-This is amazing mammalgiant anteater- lives in forests South America.
+This amazing mammalgiant anteater- lives in forests South America.
 It feeds exclusively on ants and termites.
-The anteater breaks insect nests with sharp claws and licks the prey with a long sticky tongue that stretches 60 centimeters in length!
+The anteater tears apart insect nests with sharp claws and licks the prey with a long sticky tongue that extends 60 centimeters in length!

 Whales, dolphins and seals are aquatic mammals.
-Unlike other animals, they do not have hair, and a thick layer of subcutaneous fat protects them from hypothermia.
+Unlike other animals, they have no hair, and a thick layer of subcutaneous fat protects them from hypothermia.

-One of the smallest mammals -.
-This Mexican leaf-bearer, for example, is not the size more shemale(about 2 centimeters).
+One of the smallest mammals - .
+This Mexican leaf-nosed insect, for example, is not the size more shemale(about 2 centimeters).

 Good girl!

 The brain of mammals is much better developed than that of all other animals.
-The smartest living creatures after humans are monkeys.
-Some of them use the simplest tools: for example, chimpanzees get termites from their nests with a stick.
+The most intelligent living creatures after humans are monkeys.
+Some of them use simple tools: for example, chimpanzees remove termites from their nests with a stick.

 For comparison

 The blue whale is the most large mammal on the ground.
-Even such a land giant as an elephant looks very small in comparison (see the picture below).
+Even such a land giant as the elephant looks very small in comparison (see picture below).

 Mammals are the only animals that feed their young with milk.
 Babies are born completely helpless and require constant care.
-A baby chimpanzee, for example, stays with its mother until the age of six.
+A baby chimpanzee, for example, stays with its mother until it is six years old.

-At blue whale, the largest mammal on Earth, the largest cub is born: the length of the newborn reaches 6-8 meters.
+U blue whale, the largest mammal on Earth, the largest baby is born: the length of the newborn reaches 6-8 meters.
 The female whale has very nutritious milk, so the baby grows quickly.

-Some mammals lay eggs, which then hatch into young.
-One of these unusual animals is living in Australia.
+Some mammals lay eggs that later hatch into young.
+One of these unusual animals is one living in Australia.
 It has a bird-like beak and webbed feet.
-Platypus babies suck milk by licking it off their mother's fur.
+Baby platypuses suck milk, licking it from their mother's fur.

-Kangaroo and koala belong to marsupials.
-Their cubs are born incompletely formed and continue to develop in a special bag on the mother's stomach.
-Here the babies suckle milk and stay until they can take care of themselves.
+Kangaroos and koalas are marsupial mammals.
+Their cubs are born not fully formed and continue to develop in a special pouch on the mother’s stomach.
+Here the babies suckle and stay until they can take care of themselves.

-1. A newborn kangaroo gets into your pocket
+1. A newborn baby kangaroo climbs into a pocket

 2. In his pocket he sucks mother's milk

-3. The baby is in the pocket until it is covered with hair and can not take care of itself
+3. The cub is kept in the pocket until it becomes covered with fur and can take care of itself

 Caring for offspring

-Most mammals take care of their young for some time after birth.
-Babies, like this cheetah, are usually completely dependent on their mother - she feeds them and protects them.
+Most mammals care for their young for some time after birth.
+Babies, like this cheetah's, are usually entirely dependent on their mother - she feeds and protects them.
 When the cubs grow up, the mother teaches them to hunt and avoid danger.

-This material can be used when answering children's questions about animals, as well as about which animals are mammals.
+This material can be used to answer children's questions about animals, as well as about which animals are mammals.
 In elementary school, this material will be like a presentation on the topic of mammals.
-Children, having become acquainted with this concept as mammals, presenting their presentation in the class, will have to tell in their own words everything that they have learned.
-Therefore, do not forget to give your child not only to read our article, but also to retell what he will remember.
+Children, having become familiar with this concept as mammals, when presenting their presentation in class, will have to tell in their own words everything that they have learned.
+Therefore, do not forget to let your child not only read our article, but also retell what he remembers.